Davidm8624/identity/README.md

 ## cart: where you view items that you have selevted aswell as their quianity and price and change the quantity
 ## sell: create a new product on the shop page

-#### shop is the default page, rest can be accessed from links at the top or by using the url
+#### shop is the default page, rest can be accessed from links at the top